 This mainboard automatically determines the CPU clock frequency and system bus frequency for the processor.
-You may be able to change these settings through the BIOS Setup Utility.
+You may be able to change these settings by making changes to jumpers on the manboard, or changing the settings in the system Setup Utility.
 We strongly recommend that you do not overclock processors or other components to run faster than their rated speed.